Hancock Lodge 150 History

 A small group of volunteers are starting to carry out the initial steps of this recent fund-raising effort.
 Thus far this summer, the recent donations were invested in a fire and safety code-analysis by a professional which resulted in a plan to remedy some obvious issues, which included: replacing old light fixtures and exit signs; installing fire blocking in the walls; ordering a fire alarm system plan and estimates; and asking the deputy sheriff and fire chief to assist us during major events.

 Now it is on us to carry this work to completion.
 With volunteers on the island available and some smaller donations, it is now important to support this effort by widening our appeal to more donors in order to provide these volunteers with the necessary funds to keep them motivated and empowered.
-Can you help us?
+Please help preserve the Hall for future generations.

 - Peter Vorkink 2025